magento/merchdocs/src/sales-channels/amazon/amazon-pre-setup-tasks.md

 ## 8. Configure your Amazon Seller Central shipping method.

-To set up shipping methods that you will offer to fulfill your Amazon orders, refer to [Settings &gt; Shipping Settings][10]{: target="_blank"} in your Amazon Seller Central account.
+To set up shipping methods that you will offer to fulfill your Amazon orders, refer to [Settings &gt; Shipping Settings][10]{:target="_blank"} in your Amazon Seller Central account.

 ## Additional configurations